Gowd-e Zurkhaneh

-The Zurkhaneh pit (Persian: Gowd-e Zurkhaneh) is the central section of a Zurkhaneh, where athletes (pahlevans and wrestlers) in Iran practice and perform traditional martial and athletic exercises.
+The Zurkhaneh pit (گود زورخانه) is the central section of a Zurkhaneh, where athletes (pahlevans and wrestlers) in Iran practice and perform traditional martial and athletic exercises.
 The pit is usually built in a circular, polygonal, or shallow rectangular shape, and it is set lower than the surrounding floor so that the athletes remain in the direct sight of the morshed (master) during performance.

 History

 The origins of Zurkhaneh sports date back to the pre-Islamic era and the Iranian chivalric (pahlevani) culture.
 The pit played a key role in training warriors and wrestlers.
 In the past, the morshed (master) or elder sat beside the pit, accompanying the exercises with rhythmic tonbak beats and reciting epic poetry to guide and encourage the athletes.
 The poems he recites are part of the art of Zurkhaneh literature and transmit ethical and social teachings.
 Any social class or religious background can participate in the Pahlevani ritual, and each group has close ties to the community and works to help those in need.